Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 Whether this will truly give your app better performance is best left decided to [actual testing](/article/js-perf-assumptions).

+## Less boilerplate

+Using react hooks forgoes the need to use the connect function and embeds that logic within the components themselves.
+The trade off is a reduction on the _Separation of Concerns_ spectrum and the need to be are of when to use React.memo.

 ## Read the docs for more in-depth understand

 This article provides a framework to compare the approaches through the theme of _nudging_.
 But to truly get an understanding of the details of the hooks API checkout the [official documentation](https://react-redux.js.org/api/hooks).

-### Zombie children problem
+### The "Zombie Children" problem

 The docs go into [detail about a problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) that can arise through React Redux hook usage.
-The docs have a lot of information on this issue and it's hard to a grasp of exactly how it would effect your code.
+The docs have a lot of information on this issue but it's hard to a grasp of exactly how it would effect your code.
 Let me know if you would like a video tutorial on this problem, reach out through the text box below or twitter.

+## Conclusion

+Understand what you are optimizing for and choose the method that best suits that.
+If you don't know what that is and just want to get started using React Redux I recommend the hooks approach.

 ## Additional Resources